 Read below about the lives and experiences of some of our current and former students …

 At his first appointment with Literacy Action, Jonas told us that he needed help starting from the basics of reading with re-learning the letter sounds.
 Jonas shows signs of having dyslexia, which makes it difficult for him to sound out words he has never seen before.
 Jonas started working with his tutor, Sarah, using the Barton dyslexia curriculum.
 He quickly made progress in re-learning the letter sounds and reads with much better fluency and comprehension than he did at first.
-Now he’s serving as a peer counselor at Gain, where he leads AA and NA groups and counsels other young men like himself.
-He is currently studying for his driver’s license so he can drive around his new baby daughter.
-We are really proud of Jonas and his dedication to learning and creating a new life for himself, and we are thankful to be a part of it!
+While he studied with Literacy Action, he served as a peer counselor at Gain leading AA and NA groups and counseling other men like himself.
+We are really proud of Jonas and his dedication to learning and creating a new life for himself, and we are thankful to have been a part of it!

 Sophia was born and raised in Taipei, Taiwan.
 In 2001, she came to the U.S. and has been living in Conway, Arkansas ever since.
 She used to work at an accounting firm but after she came to the U.S., she worked at a restaurant and took on a housekeeper job for a while.
 Now she’s retired.